Ursula von der Leyen: "Consultants affair"

 Since 2018 an investigative committee organised by Germany's Federal Audit Office has been looking into how contracts worth tens of millions of euros were awarded to external consultancy firms.
 The auditing office has found several irregularities in how the contracts were awarded.
-During the investigation, two of von der Leyen's phones were confiscated, but data from both phones have been deleted before being returned to the defence ministry.
-In turn, opposition lawmaker Tobias Lindner has filed a criminal complaint against von der Leyen suspecting deliberate destruction of evidence relevant for the case.
+During the investigation, two of von der Leyen's phones were confiscated, but data from both phones had been deleted before being returned to the defence ministry.
+In turn, opposition lawmaker Tobias Lindner has filed a criminal complaint against von der Leyen, suspecting deliberate destruction of evidence relevant for the case.

 CDU party career

 Von der Leyen was elected as a member of the CDU executive board in December 2014 and received 70.5% of the votes.
-Compared with her re-elections in 2016 (72.4%) and 2018 (57.47%), it was the weakest of all the results.
+Compared to her re-elections in 2016 (72.4%) and 2018 (57.47%), it was the weakest of all the results.

 As a cabinet member, von der Leyen was, for several years, regarded as one of the leading contenders to succeed Merkel as Chancellor.
 In 2010 she was Merkel's preferred candidate for President of Germany, but her nomination was blocked by the conservative wing of the CDU/CSU.
-From 2018 until her nomination as European Commission president she was described as the favourite to succeed Jens Stoltenberg as Secretary General of NATO.
+From 2018 until her nomination as European Commission president, she was described as the favourite to succeed Jens Stoltenberg as Secretary General of NATO.
 Die Welt reported that von der Leyen "is highly respected in the alliance" and that "all the [NATO] defence ministers listen when she speaks".